youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 The more components you add to the UI, the more levels of nesting you create, just like other functions in your codebase.
 This can affect readability if a function becomes really large.
 By making small reusable components it's easy to build up a library of UI elements used in your app.
 Each one is responsible for one small part of the screen and can be edited independently.

-**Note:** The `@Composable` annotation is necessary just for functions which emit UI or call other composable functions.
+**com.example.sky.database.Note:** The `@Composable` annotation is necessary just for functions which emit UI or call other composable functions.
 They can call both regular and other composable functions.
 If a function doesn't meet these requirements, it shouldn't be annotated with `@Composable`.

-Notice how the composable functions in `MainActivity.kt` are outside of the `MainActivity` class, declared as top-level functions.
+Notice how the composable functions in `com.example.sky.com.example.sky.com.example.sky.MainActivity.kt` are outside of the `com.example.sky.com.example.sky.com.example.sky.MainActivity` class, declared as top-level functions.
 The more code you have outside of the Activity, the more you can share and reuse.

 First, refactor your code to make it more reusable and create a new `@Composable MyApp` function that contains the Compose UI logic specific to this Activity.

 Second, it doesn't make sense that the background color of the app is placed in the reusable `Greeting` Composable.
 That configuration should be applied to every piece of UI on this screen, so move the `Surface` from `Greeting` to your new `MyApp` function:

 ```
-class MainActivity : AppCompatActivity() {
+class com.example.sky.com.example.sky.com.example.sky.MainActivity : AppCompatActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)
         setContent {